-Sourcer Mickey is best known for wearing a long red cloak (with a blue shirt under it) and a pointy blue sourcer’s hat with stars and a moon decorations.
+Sorcerer Mickey is best known for wearing a long red cloak (with a blue shirt under it) and a pointy blue sorcerer’s hat with stars and moon decorations.
 This Disneybound outfit sticks with the same color scheme but only an astute Disney fanatic will pick up on the subtle cues.
 However, the star earrings may give it away!

 Princess Aurora (also known as Sleeping Beauty or Briar Rose) is the protagonist Disney’s animated feature film, Sleeping Beauty (1959).
 The storyline involves an evil fairy named Maleficent and a curse on a newborn princess (Aurora).
 On her 16th birthday, the spell is broken by a kiss from her true love, Prince Phillip.

 Princess Aurora is best known for wearing the blue version of her famous color-changing ballgown.
 This Disneybounding outfit is a modern take on the classic (for cooler days at the park).